tozny/e3db-python/README.md

 total_results = results.total_results
 # Return records from this point onwards in next query

-while results.after_index:
+while results.next_token:
-    query.after_index = results.after_index
+    query.next_token = results.next_token
     results = client.Search(query)
     do_something(results) # process results
 ```

-The `after_index` returned from a query will be 0 if there are no more records to return. `total_results` represents the total number of records in e3db that match the executed query.
+The `next_token` returned from a query will be 0 if there are no more records to return. `total_results` represents the total number of records in e3db that match the executed query.

 See [the integration tests](e3db/tests/test_search_integration.py) for more examples.